 Our theme this half term is 'Magic'.
 We are really looking forward to linking in work on the amazing Harry Potter and the Philosophers Stone.
 We will be writing stories, reports and poems.
 In Art we are making clay dragon eyes, wands and creating paintings based on the work of Vincent Van Gogh's 'Starry Night'.

 Out topic for the Spring term is 'Global Ambassadors'.
 During the first half term, our focus was on refugees and asylum seekers.
 We studied a fantastic novel called 'Boy Overboard' by the author Morris Gleitzman.
 To support this topic, we had some very special visitors into Class 4.
 This included one of our parents who served in Afghanistan and could tell us lots of interesting facts and stories about the country/people.
 Also, Reverend Feaster who has worked first hand with refugees through the organisation PAFRAS, based in Leeds.

 Spelling: The children receive spellings on a Monday (listed in planners).
 These are practised in school and at home throughout the week in preparation for a test on the following Monday.

 Reading: Children are encouraged to read at least 3 times a week.
 We have a reading reward scheme in class.
 The more you read, the more rewards you receive!

 Maths: This is given weekly (Monday, returned the following Monday) and is linked to previous learning.

-Our PE sessions are on a Monday (with Mrs Law) and a Wednesday (with Mrs Taylor from Sporting Start).
+Our PE sessions are on a Wednesday (with Mrs Taylor from Sporting Start) and a Thursday (with Mrs McCully).

 Class 4 Brass Band

-All the year 5 and 6 children (and Mrs Parker) have thoroughly enjoyed starting their journey in learning their trumpets and trombones.
+All the year 5 and 6 children have thoroughly enjoyed starting their journey in learning their trumpets and trombones.
 This is part of the wider opportunities programme run by the local authority music services.